Distribution Shift Alignment Helps LLMs Simulate Survey Response Distributions: Introduction

 \section{Introduction}

 Surveys are essential tools in social sciences, market research, and political science, providing valuable data for decision-making.
 However, large-scale surveys are costly and resource-intensive.
 Large language models (LLMs), trained on vast amounts of human text, offer a promising alternative by simulating human responses in surveys.
 This has led to growing research on whether LLMs can accurately replicate human preferences, potentially reducing the costs of data collection.
+However, existing methods largely focus on fitting the training data, and fail to outperform the empirical training distribution.
+In this work, we study how to leverage LLMs to move beyond this ceiling.

-One primary approach is zero-shot methods, where LLMs generate survey responses without fine-tuning on real data \cite{zeroshot}, as shown in \Cref{fig:intro}.
+One existing approach is zero-shot methods, where LLMs generate survey responses without fine-tuning on real data \cite{zeroshot}, as shown in \Cref{fig:intro}.
 Further research includes using prompt engineering to better simulate \cite{PE,PE1}.
-While zero-shot methods are data-efficient, their performance is limited because results often deviate from real-world distributions.
+While zero-shot methods are data-efficient, their results often deviate from real-world distributions.
 Additionally, these methods are sensitive to prompt changes, leading to varying results \cite{nature}.

 Another approach is fine-tuning methods.
 AAE \cite{AAE} proposed fine-tuning a conditional probability model to align the LLM's output distribution with the training set.
 Two recent studies \cite{TKFT1,TKFT2} directly fine-tuned the LLM's token probabilities to match the training set's distribution.
 While fine-tuning produces more accurate results than zero-shot methods, its improvement mainly comes from aligning the LLM with the training set distribution, and is limited to reproducing the patterns of the training data without achieving higher accuracy, as shown in \Cref{fig:intro}.
 This raises the question of why not directly use the training set distribution as result, as these methods underutilize the LLM's potential.